 Host countries accommodating the greatest numbers of refugees at the end of 2017:

 |Host Countries||Number refugees at end-2015|

-Of the 2 million new applications for asylum submitted in 2015, most were received by developed countries including Germany, the United States, Sweden and Russia.
+Of the 1.7 million new applications for asylum submitted in 2017, most were received by developed countries including the United States, Germany, and Italy.

 |Receiving Countries||Number of Applications||Countries of Origin|